dora-metrics/pelorus/docs/philosophy/bridge_outcomes.md

 The term _Outcome_ refers to an measurable change in human, team, or organizational behavior that achieves a desired business result.
 A _business result_ typically falls into one of the following categories:

-* an Increase in Value (e.g. Revenue)
+* an Increase in Value (e.g. Revenue) :material-arrow-up: :fontawesome-solid-money-bill:
-* a Decrease in Cost
+* a Decrease in Cost :material-arrow-down: :fontawesome-solid-sack-dollar:
-* an Increase in Quality
+* an Increase in Quality :material-arrow-up: :material-leaf:
-* an Increase in Happiness
+* an Increase in Happiness :material-arrow-up: :material-account-heart:

 !!! further-reading "Further Reading"